By David Sheppard and Josephine Mason

 On Tuesday the Senate Banking Committee is holding its first hearing on the issue, asking if banks should be allowed to control power plants, warehouses and oil refineries.

 “They must be feeling some pressure on this issue if they’ve felt compelled to issue a public statement,” said Saule Omarova Associate Professor of Law at the University of North Carolina at Chapel Hill School of Law, who will appear at the hearing.

 “Are they using this opportunity to in fact review the entire position of banks in physical commodity markets?”

 Large industrial consumers of aluminum have accused banks of boosting prices of the metal through their control of London Metal Exchange warehouses, which have been slow to deliver metal to customers, boosting premiums for physical metal and earning big profits on rent for storing the metal.

 As commodity prices surged over the past decade, a host of global investment banks piled into the market, pressuring the former duopoly of Goldman and Morgan.
-At their peak in 2008 and 2009, revenues in the sector reached some $15 billion.
+At their peak several years ago, revenues in the sector reached some $15 billion.